Non-commissioned officer

-A non-commissioned officer (NCO) is a military officer who does not hold a commission.
+A non-commissioned officer (NCO) is an enlisted leader, petty officer, or in some cases warrant officer, who does not hold a commission.
 Non-commissioned officers usually earn their position of authority by promotion through the enlisted ranks.

-(Non-officers, which includes most or all enlisted personnel, are of lower rank than any officer.)
-In contrast, commissioned officers usually enter directly from a military academy, officer training corps (OTC) or reserve officer training corps (ROTC), or officer candidate school (OCS) or officer training school (OTS), after receiving a post-secondary degree.
+In contrast, commissioned officers usually enter directly from a military academy, officer training corps (OTC) or Reserve Officers' Training Corps (ROTC), or officer candidate school (OCS) or officer training school (OTS), after receiving a post-secondary degree.

 The NCO corps usually includes many grades of enlisted, corporal and sergeant; in some countries, warrant officers also carry out the duties of NCOs.
 The naval equivalent includes some or all grades of petty officer.
 There are different classes of non-commissioned officers, including junior (lower ranked) non-commissioned officers (JNCO) and senior/staff (higher ranked) non-commissioned officers (SNCO).

 Function

 The non-commissioned officer corps has been referred to as "the backbone" of the armed services, as they are the primary and most visible leaders for most military personnel.
-Additionally, they are the leaders primarily responsible for executing a military organization's mission and for training military personnel so they are prepared to execute their missions.
+Moreover, they are the leaders primarily responsible for executing a military organization's mission and for training military personnel so they are prepared to execute their missions.
 NCO training and education typically includes leadership and management as well as service-specific and combat training.

 Senior NCOs are considered the primary link between enlisted personnel and the commissioned officers in a military organization.
 Their advice and guidance are considered particularly important for junior officers and in many cases to officers of all senior ranks.